Clara Ponsatí: Political activity

 In April 2019 Cara Ponsatí ran as number 3 on the list of Junts i Lliures per Europa for the elections to the European Parliament, headed by President Puigdemont.
 The candidacy won two seats, those of Puigdemont and Comín.
 Ponsatí could not become a Member of the European Parliament until the formalisation of the Brexit, when the new distribution of seats entailed the entry of Ponsatí to the European Parliament.

 Within the European Parliament, Clara Ponsatí is a member of the Committee on Industry, Technology, Research and Energy and of the Sub-Committee on Fiscal Affairs.
-She is also a substitute member of the Committee on Economic and Monetary Affairs, and participates in the Delegation for relations with Canada.
+She is also a substitute member of the Committee on Economic and Monetary Affairs, and participates in the delegation for relations with Canada.
 In her plenary interventions, Ponsatí has denounced on numerous occasions the failure of the Spanish Government to comply with the Rule of Law in terms of civil and political rights and separation of powers, as well as highlighting that the European Union is not the Union of Peoples that it was intended to be.
+In the course of her parliamentary term, Clara Ponsatí and her team created the website ‘ruleoflaw.cat’, that consists of a database on the violations of the rights of the Catalans from 2003 to present time.
+In addition, the website enables the user to report to the European Commission these violations so they can be included in the annual Rule of Law Report published by the European Commission on the current rule of law situation in the Member States of the European Union.

 European Arrest Warrants

-On the 24th of March 2018, the Spanish Supreme Court Judge Pablo Llarena launched a European Arrest Warrant against her, and Ponsatí's extradition proceedings commenced before Scottish courts.The Rector of the University of Glasgow, Aamer Anwar, was her defence attorney.
-On the 28th of March 2018, Ponsatí appeared before the Scottish authorities, who released her provisionally.
-On the 19th of July, Judge Pablo Llarena withdrew the European Arrest Warrant against Ponsatí and against the rest of the exiled to Belgium and Switzerland after the German court of Schleswig-Holstein denied surrendering President Puigdemont to Spain for the crime of rebellion.
+On 24 March 2018, the Spanish Supreme Court Judge Pablo Llarena issued a European Arrest Warrant against her, and Ponsatí's extradition proceedings commenced before Scottish courts.
+The rector of the University of Glasgow, Aamer Anwar, was her defence attorney.
+On 28 March 2018, Ponsatí appeared before the Scottish authorities, who released her provisionally.
+On 19 July, Judge Pablo Llarena withdrew the European Arrest Warrant against Ponsatí and against the rest of the exiles in Belgium and Switzerland after the German court of Schleswig-Holstein denied the surrender of President Puigdemont to Spain for the crime of rebellion.